We have some exciting news to share.

 GroupEnergy, an organization that facilitates group solar purchases, is joining us as a non-profit project of Vote Solar.

-We believe this will advance Vote Solar’s mission of bringing solar energy into the Viagra sales online mainstream in a couple important ways.
-It gives us a new way to tackle the challenge of solar soft costs head on, effectively lowering customer acquisition costs and Canadian cialis reducing complexity.
+We believe this will advance Vote Solar’s mission of bringing solar energy into the Buy cialis tadalafil mainstream in a couple important ways.
+It gives us a new way to tackle the challenge of solar soft costs head on, effectively lowering customer acquisition costs and Viagra from canada reducing complexity.
 It will also strengthen our grassroots advocacy on other key policy issues by making engaged solar supporters out of non-traditional constituencies.

 How group solar purchases work

 GroupEnergy programs pool the buying power of established groups (e.g. employees of a company or local government organization, parishioners of faith groups, etc.) to reduce the cost and complexity of their individual solar purchases.
 Allowing the solar industry to serve an aggregated group rather than many small residential customers lowers customer acquisition costs for solar companies, and results in lower pricing and attractive terms for participants.
 Think of it as Groupon for solar, but with a twist.